How Long to Smoke a Brisket at 225 – A Matter of Time

 The Benefits of Smoking Beef Brisket at 225°F

-Brisket is made up of connective tissue and lots of sinewy muscle.
-Essentially, it is a tough piece of meat.
-Now, when you cook any meat at a higher temperature, the tissues will contract, often releasing liquid.
-When this happens, the meat becomes even tougher.
+Brisket is made up of connective tissue and is tough, sinewy muscle.
+It is a gristly piece of meat.
+When you cook any meat at a higher temperature, the tissues will contract, often releasing liquid.
+When this happens, the meat becomes tougher – bad news if you’re smoking a brisket.

-With a low and slow cooking process such as smoking at 225 degrees, the fibers will relax instead.
-And, when it cooks for long enough, the gelatin in the brisket melts, add flavor and moisture to the meat.
+When brisket is smoked low and slow at 225°F, the fibers will relax instead.
+When it cooks for long enough, to a high internal temperature of around 203°F, the gelatin in the brisket melts.
+This adds flavor and moisture to the meat.
+That’s where the magic happens.

 Maintaining the Smoker Temperature

 It isn’t just about knowing how long to smoke the cut and at what temperature.
-You must also be cognizant of maintaining the temperature inside the smoking temperature.
+You’ve got to keep your smoker temperature consistent.

 Related Reading

-Yes, you can absolutely overcook or over smoke a brisket at this temperature point.
-This can happen anytime you overshoot the ideal internal temp for brisket.
+Yes, you can absolutely overcook or over-smoke a brisket at 225°F. This can happen anytime you overshoot the ideal internal temp for brisket (190°F-210°F, with 203°F being my sweet spot).

 The Brisket Stall